asmarun/Azure-terraform-scripts/README.md

-# Azure-Concepts-its-terraform-code
+# Azure-terraform-scritps
-This is my repository for azure services and its terraform code.
+This is my repository for azure services terraform code.